-This study is for patients with kidney cancer that has spread outside of their kidney.
-The study is looking to see if adding surgery to the usual combination of drugs can lower the chances of kidney cancer growing or spreading.
+This study is for patients with bladder cancer.
+The study is being done to see if by using one type of chemotherapy instilled in the bladder, Gemcitabine and Docetaxel, instead of the usual BCG therapy can lower the chance of the patient's bladder cancer from growing or spreading.

 This study is for men with prostate cancer that has come back after surgery.
 This study is being done to see if PET/CT scans help provide more tailored treatment recommendations and outcomes for men who have prostate cancer after radical prostatectomy (RP) and will adding focal, metastasis directed radiation treatment (e.g.., stereotactic radiation) and/or additional systemic therapy (e.g., apalutamide) to standard of care treatment help to delay progression of prostate cancer in men who have already had an RP and now have recurrence?